SweetJenn23/TechUOrlando2018/README.md

 # Hyperledger Fabric and Hyperledger Composer on LinuxONE

-###Note: After SHARE Winter 2018 in Sacramento.
-Please use the link below to conduct this lab.
+###Note: To run this lab after TechU in Orlando, please use the link below.

 https://github.com/IBM/hyperledger-fabric-on-linux-one